CICADA8-Research/COMThanasia/README.md

         From Michael Zhmaylo (MzHmO)

 PermissionHunter.exe
-Small tool that allow you to find vulnerable COM objects with incorrect LaunchPermission and ActivatePermission
+Small tool that allows you to find vulnerable COM objects with incorrect LaunchPermission and ActivatePermission

 [OPTIONS]
 -outfile : output filename